 "It would take one-third of a Chinook helicopter to get an X-ray machine out to a fire base," Hubler said.

-The medics of 1st Bn. took full advantage of portable ultrasound on the battlefield.
+Therefore the medics of 1st Battalion took full advantage of portable ultrasound on the battlefield.

 One ODA medic returning from this recent deployment said he was initially apprehensive to use portable ultrasound.